PID Control

 The Error (e)

-Calculated continuously as SP - PV .
-The PID controller's sole purpose is to drive this error value to zero as efficiently as possible.
+Calculated non-stop as .
+The PID controller's one job is to wipe out this error as fast and smoothly as possible.

 Proportional (P)

-The immediate reaction.
-It produces an output proportional to the current error.
-Large errors result in large corrections, but it often leaves a steady-state offset.
+The instant response.
+It spits out an output that's directly proportional to the current error.
+Big errors trigger big corrections, but it often leaves a lingering steady-state offset.

 Integral (I)